mrezasoltani/mrezasoltani.github.io/_pages/Course/module_2.md

 ## Quadratic Form of a Matrix
 * A quadratic form of a square matrix \\(\mathrm{X} \in \mathbb{R}^{n\times n}\\)is given by scalar \\(\mathbf{u}^T\mathrm{X}\mathbf{u}\\) where \\(\mathbf{u} \in \mathbb{R}^n\\).

-## Orthogonal and Unitary Matrices
-* Two vectors x; y 2 Rn are orthogonal if xTy = 0.
-* A vector x 2 Rn is normalized if kxk2 = 1.
-A set of vectors that is pairwise orthogonal and normalized is called orthonormal.
-* A square matrix U 2 Rn n is orthogonal if all its columns are orthonormal.
-* If U is complex matrix, we use the term unitary instead of orthogonal.

 ## Norm
 * Let \\(\mathbb{V}\\) be a vector space.
 Informally, the norm is a measure of the _length_ of the vector.
 To be more specific, function \\(f : \mathbb{V} \rightarrow \mathbb{R}\\) is called a norm on \\(\mathbb{V}\\) if it satisfies the following 3 properties:
   1. **Positivity.** \\(f(\mathbf{x}) \geq 0\\, ~ f(\mathbf{x}) = 0\\) iff \\(\mathbf{x}=0\\)